Close Alert Banner

 But it says "flushable"!

-Cities around the world are developing standards to more accurately label whether or not products are truly flushable.
-Regardless, keep them out of the toilet!
-They don't belong there.
+Cities around the world are working to develop standards to more accurately reflect whether products are truly safe to flush.
+Until then, the message remains clear:

 No wipes in our pipes.